What is neurofibromatosis type 1?

 Multiple features have been associated with NF1, but the overall cancer risk is low, less than 7% over a person’s lifetime.
-The number of features present and how severe the symptoms can can vary among people with NF1, even within the same family.
+The number of features present and how severe the symptoms are can vary among people with NF1, even within the same family.
 Sometimes NF1 is “segmental,” meaning that it affects only one portion of the body, such as one leg or one arm.

 What causes NF1?